Improving Farmer Resilience

 Annonciata Ntibaziyandemye

 Through CDJP Kigali, we’re reaching those vulnerable people first.
 By fixing existing irrigation schemes and providing rainwater tanks, we’re giving access to water for watering crops.
-To tackle food insecurity and improve health, farmers receive training, tools and seeds to grow vegetables.
+To tackle food insecurity and improve health, farmers receive education, mentoring, tools and seeds to grow vegetables.
 And because of a new road that’s been built, farmers have the opportunity to sell their crops at the local market to increase their income.

 However, economic support is just one part of the picture.
-Community members can also access counselling sessions to work through psychological issues they may be facing, and more that 200 people have attended workshops on gender equality.
+Community members can also access counselling sessions to work through psychological issues they may be facing, and more than 200 people have attended workshops on gender equality.
 We’re championing women’s leadership and making sure the vulnerable have a voice in the community.

 farmers now have access to a rehabilitated irrigation system